Oriental Studies – Indian Studies

 The intended learning outcomes are twofold: the acquisition of extensive knowledge of various aspects of South Asian culture and the development of proficiency in one of the region’s languages.
 The programme provides a broad education in the literature, history, philosophy, religion, and art of South Asian cultural heritage, while also offering advanced linguistic competence through intensive language instruction.

-The comprehensive education provided by the South Asian Studies programme (Oriental Studies – Indian Studies), which also encompasses a wide spectrum of the humanities, enables students to undertake interdisciplinary research and develop a deeper understanding of the roots of contemporary global issues, as well as the ability to propose informed solutions.
+The comprehensive education provided by the South Asian Studies programme (Asian Studies – Indian Studies), which also encompasses a wide spectrum of the humanities, enables students to undertake interdisciplinary research and develop a deeper understanding of the roots of contemporary global issues, as well as the ability to propose informed solutions.
 It equips students with a broad perspective, essential for understanding the challenges and conflicts of the modern world that arise from civilizational diversity.
 The programme also supports the education of a new generation of scholars in cultural and religious studies and other academic disciplines.
 Completing the South Asian Studies curriculum fosters cognitive synergy and contributes to shaping new modes of thought and social awareness—based on much-needed values such as understanding, openness, and tolerance towards others, alongside an appreciation for one’s own cultural heritage and the ethical principles rooted in both European and South Asian traditions.

 The knowledge gained will enable graduates of the South Asian Studies programme to navigate general issues related to the theory and practice of Indian culture and the cultures of other South Asian countries with confidence.
 Graduates will have a solid understanding of the diversity of cultures and civilisations, enabling them to participate meaningfully in intercultural dialogue and cooperation.
 They will possess a theoretical foundation for reflecting on the cultures of South Asia and the ability to analyse core cultural phenomena, supported by strong language skills and methodological training in cultural and religious studies, linguistics, philosophy, history, literary studies, and art history.